johndpope/ScriptingRuntimeInSwift/README.md

 SeaTurtle is a simple [turtle graphics](https://en.wikipedia.org/wiki/Turtle_graphics) scripting language and runtime for macOS built in Swift.
 ![Release 0.0.1](SeaTurtle001.png)

-SeaTurtle is reminiscent of (but not compatible with) the Logo programming language environments popular in elementary schools in the late '80s and early '90s.
+SeaTurtle is reminiscent of (but not compatible with) the Logo programming language environments popular in elementary schools in the '80s and early '90s.

 ## Scripting Language